-All non-employee tax-reportable payments (i.e. honorariums, fees for service) must be submitted on a Payment to Individual Report (PIR) or paid with a Purchasing Card.
+All non-employee tax-reportable payments (e.g., honorariums, fees for service) must be submitted on a PIR or paid with a Purchasing Card.
 Tax reportable payments are described in the 1099-MISC/1042S Tax Reportable Transactions document (1099-MISC/1042S Tax Reportable Transactions by Account Codes).
-Payments to Nonresident Aliens (NRA) must be paid through a PIR (see How To Determine Which Tax Related Documents are Required When Making Non-Payroll Payments at UW-Madison).
+Payments to nonresident aliens must be paid through a PIR (see How To Determine Which Tax-Related Documents are Required When Making Non-Payroll Payments at UW-Madison).

 Payment for Service Fees and Travel Expenses:

-Option 1: Combine the payment for services and the reimbursement for travel expenses on the Payment to Individual Report (PIR) and report the total amount using Account Code 2620 (Services).
+Option 1: Combine the payment for services and the reimbursement for travel expenses on the PIR and report the total amount using Account Code 2620 (Services).
 This payment becomes tax reportable to the non-employee who will receive a 1099-MISC (1042-S for Non-Resident Aliens) for the total amount paid.
 The non-employee should retain receipts for travel expenses and report these as business expenses on their personal tax returns as allowable by IRS regulations.

-Option 2: Request payment for services on the Payment to Individual Report (using Account Code 2620) and use e-Reimbursement for the travel expenses.
+Option 2: Request payment for services on the PIR (using Account Code 2620) and use e-Reimbursement for the travel expenses.
 The services on the PIR are tax reportable to the non-employee, but the travel in e-Reimbursement is not.
 The non-employee will receive a 1099-MISC (1042 for Non-Resident Aliens) for the service payment only.
 Receipts need to be collected by the UW as these expenses are not deductible by the non-employee on their personal tax return as per IRS regulations.

 If expenses are incurred by a non-employee, Reimbursement is used to reimburse the individual.
-Accounting Services creates profiles for Non-employee travelers.
-For instructions on how to obtain a Non-Employee Profile, please see How to Obtain a Profile for a Non-Employee.
+Accounting Services creates profiles for non-employee travelers.
+For instructions on how to obtain a non-employee profile, see How to Obtain a Profile for a Non-Employee.